Milo Yiannopoulos: Social media controversies and bans

 In December 2015, Twitter briefly suspended Yiannopoulos' account after he changed his profile to describe himself as BuzzFeeds "social justice editor."
 His Twitter account's blue "verification" checkmark was removed by the site the following month.
 Twitter declined to explain its removal, saying they do not comment on individual cases.
 Some news outlets speculated that Yiannopoulos had violated its speech and harassment codes, as with an instance where he told another user that they "deserved to be harassed."
 Others worried that Twitter was targeting conservatives.

 In July 2016, Yiannopoulos panned the Ghostbusters reboot as "a movie to help lonely middle-aged women feel better about being left on the shelf."
-After the film's release, Twitter trolls attacked African American actress Leslie Jones with racial slurs.
+After the film's release, Twitter trolls attacked African-American actress Leslie Jones with racial slurs.
 Yiannopoulos wrote three public tweets about Jones, saying "Ghostbusters is doing so badly they've deployed Leslie Jones to play the victim on Twitter," before describing her reply to him as "barely literate" and then calling her a "black dude".
 Multiple media outlets have described Yiannopoulos' tweets as encouraging the abuse directed at Jones.
 Yiannopoulos was then banned by Twitter for what the company cited as "inciting or engaging in the targeted abuse or harassment of others".
 He later stated that he was banned because of his conservative beliefs.
-Since the company was taken over by Elon Musk, his account has been reinstated.
+In November 2022, a month after Musk purchased the platform, he reinstated a number of suspended accounts, including Yiannpoulos'.